Ughelli: History

 Ughelli has several schools, a general hospital, and a local government secretariat.
 The city is a link between Delta North and Delta South.
 The city has crude oil and gas reserves hence the presence of Shell Petroleum Development Company (SPDC).

 Ughelli town is the administrative headquarters of Ughelli North Local Government Area of Delta State.

 Organization

-Here is a refined version of the text for the Wikipedia page on Ughelli:

 Ughelli is organized as a local government area (LGA), with an elected Chairman and Councilors representing various wards.
 The local government administration is structured into departments responsible for functions such as finance, health, education, agriculture, and public works, each managed by departmental heads.
 In addition to governmental leadership, traditional institutions, including rulers and chiefs, play a role in governance.
 Committees may also be established to address specific local issues.
 Ughelli's governance structure operates under the Nigerian constitution and local government laws, following the country's multi-tiered system of federal, state, and local administration.